A single parent off the beaten track

 We came out of this adventure dirty and devoured by black flies… but so happy!
 It was important to me, camping with the family: so I did everything I could to go.
 It wasn't easy, but I was proud to have taken on this challenge.
 During a separation, even children are encouraged to develop their autonomy more quickly.
 They impress me day by day with their mutual assistance, their understanding, their patience, their initiatives, their desire to help and their resourcefulness.
 There is good; you just have to find it.

 Nothing ventured, nothing gained

 Come on, take out your baby carrier and go play in the mountains!
-Of course, this is different (and requires more effort) than watching your child hypnotized in front of a screen; but we are immediately happy to see them playing outside rather than not being very active.
+Of course, this is different (and requires more effort) than watching your child hypnotized in front of a screen; but we are immediately happy to see them playing outside rather than being very active.
 My children would tell you that camping is freedom!
 My third was 2 weeks old when he was introduced to camping.
-At the age of 3 months, he had already done 6 times!
+At the age of 3 months, he had already done it 6 times!